OVOSHatchery/ovos-qubes/README.md

 ### Exposing port 8181 from ovos-bus

-expose port 8181 from ovos-bus to all `ovos-XXX` qubes
+expose port 8181 from `ovos-bus` to all `ovos-XXX` qubes

 - open a terminal in `dom0`
 - `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
 - add a new line with `ovos-XXX @default allow, target=ovos-bus` for every ovos qube
+- a reboot will needed for change to take effect

+### Exposing port 18181 from ovos-gui

+expose port 18181 from `ovos-gui` to `ovos-gui-client` qube

+- open a terminal in `dom0`
+- `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
+- add a new line with `ovos-gui-client @default allow, target=ovos-gui`
 - a reboot will needed for change to take effect